undg/undg.dev/posts/archlinux-installation.md

 sudo systemctl start NetworkManager.service
 ```

-Run `nm-applet` for tray icon, or `nmcli help` for more user friendly experience 😁.
+Run `nm-applet` for the tray icon, or `nmcli help` for a more user-friendly experience 😁.

 #### sshd

-Make sure that `openssh` is installed, enabled and started in systed.
+Make sure that `openssh` is installed, enabled, and started in systemd.

-Find `Port=22` and change to whatever is not standard.
+Find `Port 22` and change it to whatever is not standard.

 ```bash
 sudo nvim /etc/ssh/sshd_config